Justin Higgins

 Justin Higgins (born c.
 1977) is an American college football coach.
-He is the special teams coordinator for Rensselaer Polytechnic Institute, a position he has held since 2025.
+He is the defensive coordinator and linebackers coach for Hobart and William Smith Colleges, positions he has held since 2026.
 He was the head football coach for Keystone College from 2018 to 2024.
 Higgins was head football coach at Richfield Springs Central High School, in Richfield Springs, New York from 2005 to 2006. he also coached for Ithaca, Kean, Lehigh, Morrisville State, Utica, and Seton Hill.
 He played college football for Ithaca.